 While powder form may be appealing to most, it is also often mixed with other ingredients such as sugar and preservatives, making it less effective as the level of absorption is lower than Creatine in capsule form.

 Iron is an essential mineral for many people as it helps in the production of blood.
 Cyclists will want to have an increased amount of oxygen supply to power us through our rides.

 A drop in Iron can lead to Iron deficiency, and this is often bad news.
 The less blood there is in circulation, the less oxygen will be carried in the body’s system, which in turn means a lower supply of oxygen to the organs.

 For many cyclists, an increased Iron intake is necessary to aid in the production of blood.
 However, an excess in Iron intake can also be detrimental to health, as it may result in hemochromatosis; a condition in which Iron salts deposit into tissues, resulting in liver damage, diabetes, mellitus and a bronze discolouration of the skin, which can be deadly.

-So, what is the best way for us to maintain a balance of Iron in our body?
+The best way to maintain a balance of Iron in our body

 The easiest way is to have a blood test – especially during a peak training period – to determine the level of Iron intake needed.
 If you notice yourself going on rides where you feel more tired than usual, it would be wise to schedule a test.

 Generally, there is no “set” amount of how much Iron someone should be taking.
 Knowing your individual needs can help to determine what dosage of Iron you might need.
 Always remember, just because another cyclist consumes a different amount than you, it does not mean you are “deficient” in it.
 It is merely a case of how much you need versus the other person.